civilKaos82/anagram-server-2-ludicrous-speed-challenge/README.md

 ## Learning Competencies

-* Learn about [ActiveRecord callbacks][].
+* Use [ActiveRecord callbacks][].
-* Gain familiarity with a particularly common read / write performance tradeoff.
+* Use tools to evaluate basic performance considerations, benchmarking, and tradeoffs between memory and speed
-* Create a database index
+* Create an index and quantify the improvement it can provide

 ## Summary